Vishwa157/DevOps-20-11-2019/README.md

-# Sample Python app for Azure Pipelines docs
+# Sample Python app for Azure Pipelines doc
-# Edited one

 For information on how to use this repository, see [Python](https://docs.microsoft.com/azure/devops/pipelines/languages/python).